UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_4_MasterDetail/listview-template-sel.md

 > * Try to swipe and move planet Earth
 > * Familiarize yourself with the code, noting the changes in XAML, the ViewModel and the new class PlanetGroup

 You will notice that the cell type for planet Earth is different both in terms of visuals and behavior.
 To achieve this, we have a new custom cell `HomePlanetViewCell`, and we introduce another object, the `DataTemplateSelector` which chooses a data template at run time.
 This is simple in concept and in implementation.
-If there is any complexity, it's the  "plumbing-and-wiring".

 ## MainPage.xaml
 Starting at the top level, there have been some small changes to the main page.
 First, in the resource dictionary, there is an instance of a new object type `PlanetTemplateSelector`: